 Sample Resumes and Interview Questions

-For major specific resume samples, we encourage you to look at the Sample Health Science Resume (PDF) in addition to our Sample Resume Database.
+For major specific resume samples, we encourage you to look at the Sample Health Education and Promotion Resume (PDF) in addition to our Sample Resume Database.

 Below are sample interview questions for your field.
 In preparing for the interview,

 you’ll also want to review common interview questions (PDF) asked of all majors, thoroughly research the organization, dress professionally,